lionlai1989/python_example_package/README.md

 # Example Python Package

 This repository provides an example of a modern Python package.
-It demonstrates best practices for structuring, documenting, and distributing Python packages.

 ## Project Structure